Skip to Main Content

 Offal-focused Italian cooking is not a trend.
 In Rome and Naples, tripe, liver, and sweetbreads have been central to the cucina povera tradition for centuries, eaten not as a statement of adventurousness but because they are cheap, available, and, prepared correctly, deeply satisfying.
 The snack bar model in Australia's Italian communities has historically preserved this approach in ways that more aspirational Italian restaurants have not.
 Where a modern Italian venue might offer a gesture toward offal in the form of a single chicken liver crostino, the snack bar tradition treats it as a menu category rather than a concession.

-This places Roma in a smaller, more specific peer set than most Italian venues in Melbourne.
+This places Roma in a smaller, more specific comparable set than most Italian venues in Melbourne.
 The comparison is not Attica or Flower Drum, nor even the more polished Italian rooms in the city centre.
 It is the handful of places nationally where cucina povera cooking is treated as the main event rather than the supporting act.

 Simplicity as the Operating Principle